 Shakti Sthala World Largest Solar Power

-This project is one of it’s kind, which will create new sources of employment as farmers here are considered as partners and beneficiaries.
-Siddaramaiah, the chief minister of Karnataka has stated that his state is already third largest producer of renewable energy in country.
+This project is one of its kind, which will create new sources of employment as farmers here are considered as partners and beneficiaries.
+Siddaramaiah, the chief minister of Karnataka has stated that his state is already the third largest producer of renewable energy in the country.
 His state aims to reach 20 % of the nation’s all energy production needs.